Run your own Student-Led Volunteering Project with the Volunteering Office!

 Still not sure?
 You can also book an informal chat with a team member, who can help you with developing a community issue you are passionate about into a fully fledged project.

 'I don't have the time to run the project on my own!'

 Not sure you want to run the project by yourself?
 Then get fellow Kingston University friends to run it with you!
 Alternatively you can collaborate with a Union Sports club through Sports Volunteering.
 Or see if your Union Society will run it with you.
 You can even work with the Volunteering Office to help you in recruiting additional volunteers through the volunteering portal.

-To get started email S.Dutton@kingston.ac.uk, with your project idea!
-Sarah our Volunteering Project Design and Development Coordinator, will then book a time with you to chat about making your project a reality.
+To get started email a Volunteering Project Proposal form to S.Barlow@kingston.ac.uk, with your project idea!
+Samantha, our Volunteering Development Coordinator, will then book a time with you to chat about making your project a reality.